Price & Hours

 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

 Sitting just west of the downtown area is Old Colorado City, the original capital of the Colorado Territory.
-Founded back in 1859, this historic area was once a hotbed of activity, overflowing farmers, miners, ranchers and other settlers seeking a piece of their own Manifest Destiny.
+Founded back in 1859, this area was once a hotbed of activity, overflowing with farmers, miners, ranchers and other settlers seeking a piece of their own Manifest Destiny.
 In 1917, Colorado City was annexed by a fast-growing new settlement: neighboring Colorado Springs.
-Although it is no longer its own town, the Old Colorado City Historic District maintains its 19th-century "wild west" feel with a few modifications: the area's buildings now house locally owned art galleries, quaint shops and mom and pop restaurants.
+Although it is no longer its own town, the Old Colorado City Historic District maintains its 19th-century "Wild West" feel with a few modifications: the area's buildings now house locally owned art galleries, quaint shops and mom and pop restaurants.

 You'll find Old Colorado City sandwiched between West Colorado Avenue and Highway 24 near Vermijo Park.
 You can visit the area at any time of day and you don't have to pay to explore.
-Learn more about this national historic district by visiting Old Colorado City Historical Society website.
+Learn more about this historical district by visiting the Old Colorado City Historical Society website.